MarcDiethelm/xtc/README.md

 ## Template Development and Integration Into Other Backends

-Node-terrific implements some features to help with template integration in different backend systems.
+Node-terrific implements some features to help with template integration into different backend systems.

 ### Project overview

-`/_home` displays an overview of all user-defined views, modules and templates, i.e. ones whose names don't start with an underscore.
-The page contains links to the views and modules at `/[view name]`, `/_module/[module name]` and `/_template/[module name]` respectively.
+`/_home` displays an overview of all user-defined views, modules and layouts, i.e. ones whose names don't start with an underscore.
+The page contains links to the views and modules at `/[view name]`, `/_module/[module name]` and `/_layout/[layout name]` respectively.
 If you add the parameter `raw` to the URI, you get the pure HTML of that resource without any surrounding markup, e.g:

 	/view-name?raw
 	/_module/module-name?raw
-	/_template/template-name?raw
+	/layout/layout-name?raw

 Adding the parameter `solo` to a view request, will skip any modules that have the attribute `isLayout="true"` on their include tag.
 E.g.